jBarichivich/jbarichivich.github.io/index.md

 **Monitoring and modelling terrestrial ecosystems**

+My reserach on global ecology relies on monitoring and modelling of the water and carbon cycle of forest ecosystems.

 <img src="images/proposal_diagram_v2.png?raw=true"/>

 >Conceptual diagram of my research program to advance current process-based understanding and projection of long-term responses of forest growth and physiology to global change.